xiamjf/X-Tic-Tac-Toe/README.md

 ![Not literally a frame built of wires but, pretty close] https://imgur.com/PVS1vMF

-Data Structures to be used: Objects, strings, booleans, numbers, possibly null as well
+Data Structures to be used: Objects, strings, booleans, numbers, possibly null as well.

 I will represent the gameboard with either divs or a table